Understanding Capital Gains Tax

 Losses

-Sometimes, you may sell an asset for less than you paid for it.
-In such circumstances, you would incur a capital loss.
+Sometimes you may sell an asset for less than you paid for it.
+In such circumstances you would make a capital loss.
 You can typically deduct capital losses from capital gains made in the same or future years.
-As a general rule, if the asset would have been liable to CGT had a gain taken place, then the loss should be an allowable deduction.
+As a general rule, if the asset would have been liable to CGT had a gain taken place then the loss should be an allowable deduction.

 Other exemptions from CGT